compneurobilbao/compneuro-fmriproc/README.md

-# compneuro-rsfmriproc
+# compneuro-fmriproc
-This repo conatins the Resting State fMRI preprocessing and analysis code used by the Computational Neuroimaging Lab at Biocruces Bizkaia HRI.
+This repo conatins the fMRI preprocessing and analysis code used by the Computational Neuroimaging Lab at Biocruces Bizkaia HRI.

 ![compneuro logo](docs/compneuroLogo_r.png)